yusram99/phase-3-project-CLI/README.md

 python -m lib.cli.cli update-recipe

 5. Deleting a Recipe
-To delete a recipe, run the following command: python -m lib.cli.cli delete-recipe
+- To delete a recipe, run the following command: python -m lib.cli.cli delete-recipe
-Follow the prompts to specify the recipe title and your username.
+- Follow the prompts to specify the recipe title and your username.

 6. Sorting Recipes
-To sort recipes by title in ascending order, run the following command: python -m lib.cli.cli sort-recipes
+- To sort recipes by title in ascending order, run the following command: python -m lib.cli.cli sort-recipes

+7. The rating feature
-7.  view all the commands availabe python -m lib.cli.cli --help
+- To rate a recipe, use the following command: python -m lib.cli.cli rate-recipe

 8.  search-recipes command
 - To use the search-recipes command, run the following command: